appsolutegmbh/MAMP-MAMP-PRO-4-Documentation/en/MAMP-PRO-Windows/Servers-and-Services/Nginx/index.md

 ---
-title: MAMP PRO (Mac) Documentation > Servers and Services > Nginx
+title: MAMP PRO (Windows) Documentation > Servers and Services > Nginx
 description:
 layout: default-2
 product: MAMP PRO Windows
 language: en
+lastedit: 2021-03-26
 ---

 ## Servers and Services > Nginx

 The Nginx Web Server is a popular web server used in production environments.
 An instance of Nginx is installed on your Mac by MAMP PRO.
-Information on how to custom configure your Nginx Server can be found [here](../../Settings/Hosts/Nginx) .
+Information on how to custom configure your Nginx Server can be found [here](../../Settings/Hosts/Nginx).

 ![MAMP](/en/MAMP-PRO-Windows/Servers-and-Services/Nginx/Nginx.png)